yefeng8771/learngit/readme.txt

-Git is a distributed version control system.
+Fit is a distributed version conytrol system.
-Fit is free software,